lmnt-com/chat-tutor/README.md

 # LMNT History Tutor Demo

-This is a [Next.js](https://nextjs.org) project that demonstrates an interactive history tutoring experience with speech provided by [LMNT](https://lmnt.com).
+This is the source code for the [LMNT History Tutor](https://history-tutor.vercel.app/) Next.js project with speech provided by [LMNT](https://lmnt.com).
 Fork this repo to use it as a starting point for your own project!

 ## Features